Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Results

-resembling that of damped harmonic oscillator.
-The interface dynamics is dominated by two characteristic time scales: the viscous damping time $\tau_{v}(k)=3/[2(\nu_{1}+\nu_{2})k^{2}]$ and the capillary-driven oscillation period $\tau_{0}(k)=\sqrt{3/(\gamma_{0}k^{3})}$.
-Similar to the damped harmonic oscillator, oscillatory modes arise in the underdamped region, $\tau_{v}>\tau_{0}/2$.
-For passive droplets at low Reynolds number, viscous damping dominates so that $\tau_{v}\ll\tau_{0}$ and interfacial modes are purely diffusive.
-By contrast, droplets encapsulating bacteria acquire a negative effective viscosity $\nu_{2}$ that can offset viscous damping, rendering the interface underdamped and reintroducing inertia effects to the interface, when the matching condition $\nu_{1}+\nu_{2}\sim 0$ is satisfied.
-Notably, oscillatory modes disappear again at high activity, where $|\nu_{2}|$ is sufficiently larger than $\nu_{1}$, in which case the flat interface becomes linearly unstable and fluctuations grow exponentially.
-The underdamped condition defines a critical wavenumber $k_c'=3\gamma_0/(\nu_1+\nu_2)^2$ beyond which interfacial modes become diffusive (see Sec.
+which is analogous to a damped harmonic oscillator.
+The interface dynamics are governed by two characteristic time scales: the viscous damping time $\tau_\mathrm{v}(k)=3/[2(\nu_{1}+\nu_{2})k^{2}]$ and the capillary-driven oscillation period $\tau_{0}(k)=\sqrt{3/(\gamma_{0}k^{3})}$.
+As in a damped oscillator, oscillatory modes arise in the underdamped region, $\tau_\mathrm{v}>\tau_{0}/2$.
+In passive low-Reynolds-number droplets, viscous damping dominates so that $\tau_\mathrm{v}\ll\tau_{0}$ and interfacial modes are purely diffusive.
+In contrast, droplets encapsulating bacteria acquire a negative effective viscosity $\nu_{2}$ in the TTSH theory.
+This negative $\nu_{2}$ can offset viscous damping exerted by the surrounding passive phase on the interface, when $\nu_{1}+\nu_{2}$ is sufficiently close to zero, effectively underdamping the interface and generating inertia-like dynamics.
+The underdamped condition, $\tau_\mathrm{v}>\tau_{0}/2$, also defines a critical wavenumber $k_c'=3\gamma_0/(\nu_1+\nu_2)^2$ beyond which interfacial modes become diffusive (see Sec.
 S4E).
-However, this theoretical value is larger than $k_c$ identified from numerical simulations, reflecting the omission of higher-order viscosity and nonlinear dynamics in the theory.
-We account for these effects phenomenologically by replacing $\nu_2$ with a $k$-dependent viscosity \( \nu_2'(k) \equiv \nu_2(1 - 4\ell_v^2 k^2) \), which weakens the effective active driving and suppresses propagating waves on length scales smaller than the average vortex size \( 2\ell_v \).
-With this correction, the predicted dispersion relation and cutoff wavevector \( k_c' \) both agree with the simulation results (red curve in \figref{fig:3}{d}).
+This theoretical cutoff, however, overestimates the value of $k_c$ observed in simulations, due to our neglect of higher-order viscosity and nonlinear effects.
+We incorporate these missing effects phenomenologically by introducing a scale-dependent active viscosity \( \nu_2'(k) \equiv \nu_2(1 - 4\ell_\mathrm{v}^2 k^2) \), which reduces active driving at wavelengths smaller than the typical vortex size \( 2\ell_\mathrm{v} \).
+With this adjustment, the predicted dispersion relation and cutoff wavevector \( k_c' \) both agree with the simulation results (red curve in Fig. 3{d}, Supplementary Figure~28b).

-\section{Large droplet deformations}
+\subsection{Large droplet deformations}